sandeepcr529/Buffet.vim/README.md

 ### g

 This command switches focus to the selected window if it is visible in any of the tabs.
+This is different from the 'enter' command in the sense that it does not loads the contents of the buffer into the current window.
+If a buffer is being displayed in more than a window, then all those windows will be represented by the lines under the entry for that buffer.
+Executing the g command on those entries switches the user to the corresponding window and tab.

 ### d

 This command deletes the selected buffer from the buffer list.
+Buffer list window is not closed.

 ### x

 This command closes the selected window.
 It does not matter if the window is open in another tab.
 Buffer is not removed from the list.
+The buffer list window remains open.

 ### m